-Super Summary Pages often require the user to jump back and forth between the website and the PDF, which makes navigation difficult.
+Super Summary Pages often require the user to jump back and forth between the website and the PDF, which creates a sub-par user experience.
 In the digital era however, user experience is key – and research shows that nothing can beat a full HTML report with smart navigation and search functionalities.

 Example of a typical double spread PDF on screen and a landscape PDF on a mobile device

-PDFs can be optimized for the computer screen by using a landscape orientation.
+PDFs can be optimized for the computer screen by using a landscape format for the design.
 But an increasing number of people read reports on their mobile devices.

 - A long and picture-heavy PDF is quite a large file, which means it will take a long time to load.
-There isn’t always a wifi connection available and some users might have a data limit in their cell phone contract to worry about.
+A Wifi connection isn’t always available and some users might additionally have a data limit in their cell phone contract to worry about.

 Searchability and SEO

 While PDFs are searchable, the quality of the results and the overall search experience is far superior in a HTML report.

 - The search function within a PDF is purely mechanical – it shows where a certain word appears in the file, regardless of context.
 A well-designed search function on a website can rank the results based on relevance, making it much easier for the user to find what they are looking for.